Rutherford Public Schools will be using G Suite for Education and numerous other online resources during the school year.

 Parents need to know:

-The Student Access To and Use of Networked Information Resources Policy (6142.10) will be enforced.
+The Acceptable Use of Computer Networks/Computers and Resources policy (2361) will be enforced.
 School staff will monitor student use of applications when students are at school.
 Parents are responsible for monitoring their child’s use of applications when accessing programs from home.
 Again, students are responsible for their own behavior at all times.
-The system administrators may have to examine files and email to diagnose and correct problems within the Google Apps for Education domain and all district hardware and cloud-based applications.
+The system administrators may have to examine files and email to diagnose and correct problems within the G Suite for Education domain and all district hardware and cloud-based applications.
 The School District reserves the right to access the student accounts in the domain including current and archival files.

 If you have any concerns, please contact your building principal.